DaPBillk/LordWumpus/README.md

 Lord Wumpus is a bot that can ulimately destroy your server **if the owner wishes to do so**.

+Lord Wumpus requires at least the SEND_MESSAGES and EMBED_LINKS permissions.

 Lord Wumpus' features are seperated into 4 different levels.

 ### Bravery